basvanwesting/genetic-algorithm/README.md

 * Mandatory
     * `with_genotype(Genotype)`: the genotype initialized earlier
     * `with_population_size(usize)`: the number of chromosomes in the population
-    * one or more ending conditions:
+    * one or more ending conditions (first one met stops searching):
         * `with_target_fitness_score(FitnessValue)`, if you know the ultimate goal in terms of fitness score, stop searching when met.
-        * `with_max_stale_generations(usize)`, if you don't and depend on some convergion threshold, stop searching when improvement stalls.
+        * `with_max_stale_generations(usize)`, if you don't know the ultimate goal and depend on some convergion threshold, stop searching when improvement stalls.
     * `with_fitness(Fitness)`: the Fitness function
     * `with_mutate(Mutate)`: the mutation strategy, very important for avoiding local optimum lock-in.
 But don't overdo it, as it degenerates the population too much if overused.
-Generally between 5% and 20%.
+Mutation probability generally between 5% and 20%.
 Choose one:
-        * MutateOnce(mutation_probabilty: f32): Each genotype has a specific mutation strategy (e.g. non-unique chromosome just pack a random now gene value, but unique chromosomes swap two genes, in order to stay valid).
+        * `MutateOnce(mutation_probabilty: f32)`: Each genotype has a specific mutation strategy (e.g. non-unique chromosome just pack a random now gene value, but unique chromosomes swap two genes, in order to stay valid).
 With this approach each chromosome has the mutation probability to be mutated once.
     * `with_crossover(Crossover)`: the crossover strategy.
 Every two parents create two children.
 The competition phase determines the order of the parent pairing (overall with fitter first).
-If you choose to keep the parents, the parents will compete with their own children and population is temporarily overbooked and half of it will be discarded in the competition phase.
+If you choose to keep the parents, the parents will compete with their own children and the population is temporarily overbooked and half of it will be discarded in the competition phase.
 Choose one:
-        * CrossoverAll(keep_parents: bool): 50% probability for each gene to come from one of the two parents.
+        * `CrossoverAll(keep_parents: bool)`: 50% probability for each gene to come from one of the two parents.
 Not allowed for unique genotypes
-        * CrossoverClone(keep_parents: bool): Children are clones, effectively doubling the population if you keep the parents.
+        * `CrossoverClone(keep_parents: bool)`: Children are clones, effectively doubling the population if you keep the parents.
 Acts as no-op if the parents are not kept.
 Allowed for unique genotypes
-        * CrossoverRange(keep_parents: bool): Single random position in the genes, after which the genes are switched from one parent to the other.
+        * `CrossoverRange(keep_parents: bool)`: Single random position in the genes, after which the genes are switched from one parent to the other.
 Not allowed for unique genotypes
-        * CrossoverSingle(keep_parents: bool): Random position in the genes, where a single gene is taken from the other parent.
+        * `CrossoverSingle(keep_parents: bool)`: Random position in the genes, where a single gene is taken from the other parent.
 Not allowed for unique genotypes
     * `with_compete(Compete`)
-        * CompeteElite: Simply sort the chromosomes with fittest first.
+        * `CompeteElite`: Simply sort the chromosomes with fittest first.
 This approach has the risk of locking in to a local optimum.
-        * CompeteTournament(tournament_size: usize): Run tournaments with randomly chosen chromosomes and pick a single winner.
+        * `CompeteTournament(tournament_size: usize)`: Run tournaments with randomly chosen chromosomes and pick a single winner.
 Do this population size times until the required population level is reached.
 This approach kind of sorts the fitness first, but not very strictly.
 This preserves a level of diversity, which avoids local optimum lock-in.
 * Optional